charlie-lk/ng-interconnect/projects/ng-interconnect/README.md

  /*Broadcast messages from the first component*/ nessageStream.emit('logged-in');
  ```
+&nbsp;
 ### Methods

 `createBroadcaster(name: string)`

+Creates a broadcaster and returns IMessageStream.

 The returned IMessageStream object contains the following methods:

-- emit(data: any) - Send data to all the recivers
+- `emit(data: any, options: any)` - Send data to all the recivers
-- error(error: any) - Indicate an error in the underlaying process being broadcasted
+- `error(error: any, options: any)` - Indicate an error in the underlaying process being broadcasted
-- complete() - Indicates the completion of the broadcaster.
+- `complete(options: any)` - Indicates the completion of the broadcaster.
 Calling this method will terminate the broadcaster automatically

-The connector name should be a strig compatible with JS object key strings.
+The `name` argument supports namespaces such as 'home/students/viewResults'
+&nbsp;

+**Options**

+ ` matchNS: RegExp`   - A regular expression indicating the recivers whom the broadcasting should be limited to

+  `myMessageStream.emit('saved', {matchNS: new RegExp('^user/next$')})`

+&nbsp;
+&nbsp;

-To receive from the broadcaster,
+#### To receive from the broadcaster

-`receiveFrom(broadcasterName: string, receiverName: string; callback);`
+`receiveFrom(broadcasterName: string | string[], receiverName: string; callback);`

 The callback will be called everytime the broadcaster sends a message to the receivers.
+It is possible to receive from multiple broadcasters if supplied an array of broadcasters.

-The callback takes 3 arguments
+The callback takes 4 arguments

-- data  -- Contains data sent by the broadcaster when Emit happens.
+- `data`  -- Contains data sent by the broadcaster when Emit happens.
 Contains `null` for other broadcast types.
-- error -- Contains the error sent by the broadcaster when Error happens.
+- `error` -- Contains the error sent by the broadcaster when Error happens.
 Contain `null` for other broadcast types.
-- complete -- Contains `true` when the Complete happens.
+- `complete` -- Contains `true` when the Complete happens.
 Contains `null` for other broadcast types.
+- `broadcaster` -- Contains the name of the broadcaster who emited/error/complete.
+This is useful when receiving from multiple broadcasters

-The method returns the receiver object which contains the `unsubscribe` method.
-Calling this method will prevent receiving any events by the receiver.
+The method returns an array of receiver objects which contain the `disconnect` method.
+Calling this method will prevent receiving any events by the receiver any more.

+#### Creating receivers for broadcasters which are not existing
-**One can also subscibe to a broadcast which is not yet created.** In that case a promise will be returned.
-This promise will be resolved with the unsubscriber object soon as the broadcaster becomes available.
+One can also subscibe to a broadcast which is not yet created.
+In this case a promise will be returned.
+This promise will be resolved with an object with the `disconnect` method soon as the broadcaster becomes available.

+&nbsp;
+&nbsp;
+&nbsp;
 ## Creating a Listener and connecting to it